ember-learn/guides-source/guides/release/getting-started/quick-start.md

   }
 }
 ```

+The `@action` is something called a decorator, and it lets your Ember app know that the `showPerson` method should be available for the template to use.

 Now in the browser when a scientist's name is clicked,
 this function is called and the person's name is alerted.